 (4) In this section act includes an omission to act.

-[Section 114 amended by No. 55 of 2004 s.
+[Section 114 amended: No. 55 of 2004 s.
 458 and 466.]

 115. Service of notices

 (1) Where under this Act a notice is required to be given to a person in respect of whom an application has been made or to a represented person, that notice shall be given personally to that person in accordance with this section.